samuraitruong/chess.com-chrome-extensions/scripts/readme.md

 10. **Disable or Remove**:
  - If you want to disable or remove the extension, you can do so from the `chrome://extensions` page.

-11. **Enjoy Your Custom Extension!**

-Remember that extensions installed in developer mode may have security implications.
-Only install extensions from trusted sources or if you're confident in their source code.